BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 ### v1.3:

-- Fixed issue where subcrates inside subcrates were not shown at all
+- Fixed issue where subcrates inside subcrates were not processed at all
 - Added auto update checker

 ### v1.2: